arjunnbharath/Sprint-Velocity-Dashboard-Jira-Analyzer-/README.md

-# Sprint Velocity — Dashboard
+# Jira Spillover Analyzer — Dashboard

 A **single-file, client-side** web app for analyzing Jira Excel exports, flagging **spillover** work by sprint values, tracking **bugs** (PROD / RCA), and exporting an enriched **multi-sheet workbook**—all in the browser, with **no server** and no data upload.